Dr. Robert Rogan, Exceptional Modern Artist, Professor, and Mentor: Photos of His Art

 Although I am mostly a self-taught artist, Bob's interest in what I have accomplished has always seemed genuine.
 It is no wonder that his former students still enjoy visiting with him.
 Art is a subject and discussion that he relishes.

 If we only lived closer, it would have been fun to have spent some time with him while working in his home studio.
 We saw a canvas in progress with a relatively realistic grouping of flowers he intended to make more abstract.
 Watching him work would have been a priceless education in and of itself.

 Hearing stories about some of the mediums he has utilized through the years was fascinating.
 At one point, Bob used automotive paints and created amazingly vibrant colors until it became known decades later that this type of paint could be toxic.
 This medium is no longer in use, but the canvasses already painted are terrific!

 What do you see in the painting above?

 The picture above shows Bob petting our dog Reggie in my mother-in-law's home in San Antonio.
-My husband is standing next to Bob and the year was 1989.
-He and his wife Ann had traveled from Beaumont to San Antonio for a visit and we traveled from Houston in order to be able to see them.
+My husband is standing next to Bob, and the year was 1989.
+He and his wife Ann had traveled from Beaumont to San Antonio for a visit, and we traveled from Houston to be able to see them.

-It has been my great honor and pleasure to have shed some extra light upon this noted and exceptional artist, professor, mentor and person that we know and love as not only a family member but friend who encompasses all the qualities one would seek in such an individual were you fortunate enough to know him as we do.
+It has been my great honor to shed some extra light upon this noted and exceptional artist that we know and love as a family member and friend.
+He encompasses all the qualities one would seek in such an individual were you fortunate enough to know him as we do.

 © 2010 Peggy Woods